 Who they are

-Title IX Coordinators are individuals responsible for working to coordinate an institution’s compliance with Title IX, a federal civil rights law that prohibits discrimination on the basis of sex in educational institutions that receive federal funding.
-At Harvard, the College has two Coordinators for students (listed above).
-These individuals receive ongoing training and are committed to addressing complaints of sexual discrimination in our community.
-They are a resource available to all students at Harvard College.
 If you have concerns about events you were involved in, an incident you observed, or an incident that you were told about involving another member of the community, we encourage you to have a conversation with a Title IX Coordinator.
 Additionally, if you have questions about the investigative process or generally want to learn more about the relevant policies and procedures, please do not hesitate to contact one of your Coordinators.
+Speaking with a Title IX Coordinator is not the same as filing a formal complaint with the Office for Dispute Resolution.

 What they can do for you